microsoft/azuredevopslabs/labs/vstsextend/php/readme.md

 1. You will need an **Azure DevOps Organization**.
 If you do not have one, you can sign up for free [here](https://www.visualstudio.com/products/visual-studio-team-services-vs){:target="_blank"}

-## Setting Up the Azure DevOps Organization Project
+## Setting Up the Azure DevOps Project

 1. Use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77365&Name=PHP){:target="_blank"} to provision project on your Azure DevOps Organization.

-   > **Azure DevOps Demo Generator** helps you create team projects on your Azure DevOps Organization with sample content that include source code, work items,iterations, service endpoints, build and release definitions based on the template you choose during the configuration.
+   > **Azure DevOps Demo Generator** helps you create team projects on your Azure DevOps Organization with sample content that include source code, work items, iterations, service endpoints, build and release definitions based on the template you choose during the configuration.

    ![VSTS Demo Generator](images/vstsdemogen1-1.png)